Knight of Saint George

 Powers and Abilities

-Note that the armor can only be used if the action it is to be used for can be based on a clear cut distinction between good and evil – it must not be morally ambiguous, but clearly the action of good to oppose evil.
-However, this distinction is more a matter of perception that cosmically intangible good and evil – a person trained in theology and having conditioned itself properly has an easier time justifying his actions as good.
-Thus, it follows the standard Sorcery rules, the APs of power being tested against the wielder’s SPI.
+The armor can only be used for actions based on a clear cut distinction between good and evil.
+It must not be morally ambiguous, but clearly the action of good to oppose evil.
+However, this distinction is more a matter of perception than cosmic intangibles.
+A person trained in theology and having conditioned itself properly has an easier time justifying his actions as good.

 The world of the Shadowline is pretty much the normal world, although a bit darker and grimmer.
-The main difference, however, is the presence of “Shadows” – a race a supernatural being with superhuman powers.
-More powerful, but far, far fewer than the humans, the Shadows went into hiding – sometimes heroes, often monsters.
+The main difference is the presence of “Shadows”.
+This is a race a supernatural being with superhuman powers.
+More powerful, but far, far fewer than the humans, the Shadows went into hiding.
+Sometimes heroes, often monsters.

-By the end of the XXth century, however, the Earth has gotten too small, and the frictions between humans and Shadows started to escalate – especially as the most powerful Shadow of all went public and passed itself off as that world’s first “super-hero”, Doctor Zero.
+By the end of the XXth century, however, the Earth has gotten too small.
+The frictions between humans and Shadows escalated.
+Then the most powerful Shadow of all went public as that world’s first “super-hero”, Doctor Zero.

-However, there existed in Greece an order of Shadows dedicated to carrying on the Mythos of St George and battle “the dragon of injustice”. ”Monks” from various religions, living the life of medieval Christian Monks, the Order of St George has for years selected and outfitted a warrior, the Knight of St George, whose task was to battle injustice – often in the form of Shadow plots, as their power gave them a greater capacity for injustice.
+The ”monks” believed in a variety of religions, but lived the life of medieval Christian Monks.
+For years, the Order of St George had selected and outfitted a warrior, the Knight of St. George, whose task was to battle injustice.
+Often meaning Shadow plots, as their power gave them a greater capacity for injustice.

 The ultimate goal of the Order was to terminate the greatest Shadow, to their eyes the incarnation of the dragon of injustice, Doctor Zero.

 The next Knight was a crusading journalist called Kara Janisary.
 She fell into the opposite trap, becoming far too self-righteous.
-Unlike the humble Lee, she became heady with the power of the armor, becoming more and more tempted to use it to solve every problem with brutal, self-righteous force.
+Unlike the humble Lee, she became heady with the power of the armor.
+Janissary found herself more and more tempted to use it to solve every problem with brutal, self-righteous force.

-A fellow journalist, Patty Richardson, witnessed this as she saw Kara brutally kill British soldiers and IRA terrorists during a shootout in a pub to prevent them from harming innocents.
-Some times later she died fighting Doctor Zero – but her impure faith was still enough to hurt him, although it made her kill Jeong Lee as a failure just before the fight.
+A fellow journalist, Patty Richardson, saw Kara brutally kill British soldiers and IRA terrorists during a shootout in a pub to prevent them from harming innocents.
+Some times later Ms. Janissary died fighting Doctor Zero.
+Though her impure faith was still enough to hurt him, it also drove her to kill Jeong Lee as a failure just before the fight.

-Gnawed by doubts as to whether he had chosen the right life by being a priest, he was a perfect candidate for the order of St George, and he left the priesthood to don the armor.
+Gnawed by doubts as to whether he had chosen the right life by being a priest, he was a perfect candidate for the order of St. George.
+Thus, he left the priesthood to don the armor.

 Devlin is, most of all, a good man concerned with nurturing the innocent, helping build a happy community and fighting injustice.
-Although he’s been released from his vows, he’s still very much a priest – the quote above give a good idea of the way he thinks.
+Although he’s been released from his vows, he’s still very much a priest.

-However, his experiences in Central America made him cynical, quite disillusioned with the world – and the horrors of the inner city in which he was a priest drove him further from the Church and to the Order.
+However, his experiences in Central America made him cynical, disillusioned.
+And the horrors of the inner city in which he was a priest drove him further from the Church and to the Order.
 Of course, he had trouble accepting that evolution within him, wanting to remain a good, normal priest.